 Obstetric fistula is a complex injury that requires special care.
 The physical and psychological consequences of this childbirth injury are debilitating and heartbreaking.

 The hole between the birth canal and the bladder or rectum leaves survivors leaking urine or faeces – and sometimes both – through their vagina.
 But if that wasn’t horrific enough, these women almost always endure the loss of their baby, social isolation, stigma and loss of dignity.

 Australian surgeon Dr Catherine Hamlin has pioneered a complete treatment for women suffering obstetric fistulas.
-Surgical repair, rehabilitation and counselling all form the elements of what has been recognised as world-best practice in fistula care.
+Surgical repair, rehabilitation and counselling all form the elements of what has been recognised as world-best practice in preoperative fistula and postoperative fistula care.